 International institutes, industries and investors mitigate risks in their operations by requiring conformance (compliance) with minimum sustainability standards.
 Voluntary certification provides a level of assurance that the certified activities are environmentally and socially acceptable.
 Forest certificates are also recognized as evidence of legal origin of timber.
 Chain of custody certificates demonstrate that industry companies in the value chain have robust traceability systems in place to support claims on the share of certified fibre in a product and the exclusion of illegal or controversial (uncontrolled) wood in the value chain.

-At Indufor, we support our clients in understanding the implications and opportunities of different forms of sustainability standards and certification.
+At Indufor, we support our clients in understanding the implications and opportunities of different forms of sustainability standards and certification benchmarking.
 We also assist our clients with improving or strengthening their compliance and social licence to operate within their local settings.
 We are familiar with the wide array of international standards and certification arrangements developed for forests and timber production (e.g. FSC and PEFC certification programs), biomass (e.g. the Sustainable Biomass Program and applicable regulations), palm oil (e.g. RSPO and related national standards), cocoa and other agricultural commodities.
 Indufor has also assisted clients with assessments of compliance with the minimum standards or safeguards required by development banks, e.g. the World Bank, International Finance Corporation and the European Investment Bank.

 Our team includes expertise in:

-- Sustainable forest management certification
+- Sustainable forest management certification development and benchmarking

 - Legality verification for timber plantations and agribusiness plantations